 The ministries of the Order in Korea presently include a retreat house in downtown Incheon, which also offers opportunities to both religious and lay people for spiritual guidance and direction; retreat opportunities in the countryside at Yeoncheon; the social welfare apostolate (Group Home for boys from dysfunctional families) in Incheon, and regular commitments to supply Masses in parishes where there is a need.
 The Augustinians are one of the pioneering missionary orders involved in the evangelisation in East Asia and have maintained an active presence in the region over four hundred years.
 Even so, it was only in 1985 that the OSA came to the already well-established and active Korean Church.

 The Augustinian Delegation of Korea was founded in 1985 as a result of a direct initiative of the General Chapter, the main governing body of the Order, in 1983.
 Within two years of a commitment being made by The Provinces of Australia and England/Scotland to jointly sponsor the venture, the first community of four Augustinians was established in Korea at the invitation of the Diocese of Incheon.
 Personnel from the Philippines Province of Cebu collaborated in the Delegation from 1993 until April 2011.
-Currently in 2017 there is one Australian Augustinian still serving in Korea.
+By 2017 there was one Australian Augustinian serving in Korea as the only foreigtn-born Augustinian friar there, and he was recalled to Australia in January 2019.

 The Delegation accepted its first Korean candidates in 1990 and still regards the task of training these first Korean-born Augustinians as a primary ministry.
-As of January 2014 eleven Korean Augustinians have now made their solemn profession in the Delegation, four of whom are non-clerical brothers, six are priests and one is still preparing for priesthood.
-As well, there are seven young men in initial formation, six of whom have completed novitiate and made their first profession of religious vows.
+As of January 2014 eleven Korean Augustinians had made their solemn profession in the Delegation, four of whom are non-clerical brothers, six are priests and one is still preparing for priesthood.
+As well, there were seven young men in initial formation, six of whom have completed novitiate and made their first profession of religious vows; by 2018 some of these have re3ceived Augustinian solemn vows and the Sacraement of Holy Orders.

 In 1998 the Delegation of Korea was proud to open and dedicate its second major building, on Kanghwa Island, near the city of Incheon, for the use of Augustinian students attending the nearby Incheon Diocesan Seminary.
 The members of the Delegation have fostered an interest in the Order’s work and spirit among the lay people of the Korean church, through the formation of small groups of Lay Augustinians.
 These groups, sin in all, support the Order with their prayers and assist with their time and energies in many ways.